tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 #### 8.6.2 Tools to assist with Implementations and RDF presentation (non-normative)

 The Test implementations listed below use Java Annotations (as shown in the example in [2.3.2.5 Example Interpretation of a Parameter String Default Value (non-normative)](#2325-example-interpretation-of-a-parameter-string-default-value-non-normative) to carry metadata to identify Tests and to allow binding of Darwin Core terms to Java method parameters.
 The Java Annotations are themselves related to Fitness For Use Framework concepts, are available in a library ffdq-api (Lowery and Morris 2024), and are intended to be used with rdfbeans to serialize Java result objects produced by Test implementations into `bdqffdq:Response` objects in RDF.
-In addition, a Java library, `kurator-ffdq` (Lowery et al., 2025) is available for working with Test descriptions as RDF, being an implementation of the [Framework Ontology](<../../../index.md#framework-ontology> "A model of the Framework (Veiga 2016, Veiga et al. 2017) as an OWL ontology, present as the `bdqffdq:` vocabulary in the BDQ standard.") in Java.
-The `kurator-ffdq` library also includes classes for generating stub methods for each Test in either Java or [Python](<../../../index.md#python> "A high-level, general-purpose programming language known for its readability and versatility.
+In addition, a Java library, `kurator-ffdq` (Lowery et al., 2025) is available for working with Test descriptions as RDF, being an implementation of the Framework Ontology in Java.
+The `kurator-ffdq` library also includes classes for generating stub methods for each Test in either Java or [Python](<../../../index.md#glossary_Python> "A high-level, general-purpose programming language known for its readability and versatility.
 Python Software Foundation.").

 - [ffdq-api](https://github.com/kurator-org/ffdq-api) (Lowery and Morris 2024) Java annotations for decorating Test implementations.
 - [kurator-ffdq](https://github.com/kurator-org/kurator-ffdq) (Lowery et al. 2025) Java class representation of `bdqffdq:` classes, able to produce stub code for Test implementations in Java or Python. `kurator-ffdq` is also able (code is rusty as of v3.0.0) to run Java Test implementations annotated with `ffdq-api` annotations and produce `Data Quality Report` spreadsheets.